ryan-huang1/boardy-toy/vonage_integration_docs.md

 1. **Vonage Client Initialization:**

-   - The project uses the Vonage Python SDK to interact with Vonage’s Voice API.
+   - The project uses the Vonage Python SDK to interact with Vonage's Voice API.
    - The client is initialized using credentials loaded from environment variables (e.g., `VONAGE_APPLICATION_ID` and `API_KEY_PATH`).
 These credentials allow the app to authenticate and send voice call commands.

 2. **Initiating a Call (`/make-call` endpoint):**